How a Compass Is Made: Full Step-by-Step Guide

 2. Magnetizing the Needle

-After shaping, the needle is magnetized so it can align with the Earth's magnetic field.
+After shaping, The needle is magnetized so it can align with the Earth's magnetic field, similar to how a magnetometer works in detecting magnetic fields..

 - Electromagnetic Magnetization: The needle is passed through a strong electromagnetic field.